 (the God House)

-As we have seen there is a clear trinary structure in this order.
-In the Tarot de Marseille, seven groupes of three cards form each a specific entity with a closely related pair on the base and a third card who represents a Virtue
+As we have seen, there is a clear trinary structure in this order.
+In the Tarot de Marseille, seven groups of three cards represent each a specific entity, with a closely related pair on the base, and a third card who represents a Virtue

 The last card of the Marseille tarot is the World.
-We see a naked figure in a Mandorle, man and woman at the same time, representing God the Father, with around him the four beasts representing the four evangelists.
+We see a naked figure in a Mandorla, man and woman at the same time, representing God the Father, with around him the four living creatures representing the four evangelists.
 The card is called the World.
-This name is due to the limited knowledge the ancient people had about our environment.
-In fact this card represents the unlimited Universe and thus Eternity and God himself.
+This name is due to the limited knowledge that the ancient people had about our environment.
+In fact, this card represents the unlimited Universe, Eternity and God himself.

-As we dispose this seven pairs in a circle, with the seven spiritual cards as spokes of a wheel above them, and we dispose the World card in the axis of the Wheel, then we have the Tarot of Marseille version of the Tarot Wheel.
-So we have three levels of cards, each with there proper order.
-On the first level we have a wheel representing the journey of the Human Soul through Society and afterlife, all the way up to God and Reincarnation.
-On the second level, representing the spokes of the Tarot Wheel, we see the seven Virtues representing the moral values.
-Finally on the third level, the axis of the Wheel, we find a figure representating the Universe and thus God himself.
+As we arrange these seven pairs in a circle, with the seven spiritual cards as spokes of a wheel above them, and we place the World card in the axis of the Wheel, then we have the Tarot of Marseille version of the Tarot Wheel.
+Again, we have three levels of cards, each with their proper order.
+On the first level, we have a wheel representing the journey of the Human Soul through Society and the Afterlife, all the way up to God and Reincarnation.
+On the second level, where we have the spokes of the Tarot Wheel, we see the seven Virtues representing the moral values.
+Finally, on the third level, in the axis of the Wheel, we find a figure representing the Universe and thus God himself.

 The World card, in the axis of the Wheel, representing the whole Universe and thus God, summarizes by itself all elements of the Tarot.